markjnkim/es_mod/01-html/content/step-3-hero.md

   </p>
 </form>
 ```
-Let's take another look at page, then open our HTML file in the browser using the Open in Default Browser command.
+Let's take another look at the page, then open our HTML file in the browser using the Open in Default Browser command.
 In VS Code, this command is found by right clicking the mouse on the `index.html` page.
 The view should look like this now:

 ![radio-html](./assets/step-3/200-radio-html.png)